You’ve just had a great conversation with a potential client. There was a connection, and you both feel this could be a match. So what’s next?

 Even if you’re a coach specializing in multiple niches, you need to make each life coaching package specific to its focus.
 This way, you’ll specify the results your coaching client will get.

-That’s why building various coaching packages is a brilliant tool to emphasize the outcome you’re creating with each of them for your clients.
+That’s why building various coaching packages is a brilliant way to emphasize the outcome you’re creating with each of them for your clients.

-If you design your packages in Paperbell, you can automatically generate simple landing pages.
+If you design your packages with Paperbell, you’ll automatically get a beautiful landing page for each within a ready-made website.
 It’s like a menu your clients can choose from, knowing what each delivers.

-Check out this Paperbell shop example to see how packages would look in Paperbell.
+Check out this example of a Paperbell website to see how packages would look live.

-It’s not just the content of your coaching sessions that makes them so powerful but the format or framework you follow too.
+It’s not just the content of your sessions that makes them so powerful, but the format or framework you follow too.

 Do you offer 1-on-1 sessions, group coaching, or a mix of both?